DarthVanger/NeuralNotes/README.md

 Neural Notes
 -----------
-App for saving notes & files in a mind map view.
+App to work with notes & files in a mind map view.

 The files are saved to Google Drive.